chargebyte/chargebyte-docs/docs/source/hardware.rst

 is available as network interface ``eth0``.
 This interface is part of a bridge interface ``br0``.

-Per default, this interface is configured as DHCP client.
+By default, this interface is configured as a DHCP client.

 This interface is intended to be the primary network connection to the installation site's network, e.g. with internet and/or OCPP access, but